What to plant in August

 In ornamental borders and cuttings patches, August is a great time to get ahead and plan for the following year.
 Sowing hardy annuals now will give you an early crop of flowers in spring, while biennials sown in August will flower by the following summer.

 Bear in mind that, while warm August temperatures are perfect for aiding seed germination, the water table is lower so you may need to provide additional water to seedlings and newly planted plants.
+During periods of dry weather or drought, be aware that you may need to reduce your water use in the garden.

 Vegetables to plant in August